 It's no secret that pickpockets like to work in teams and in crowds.
 In addition, pickpockets go out of their way to target unsuspecting tourists at popular destinations.
 When everything aligns, thieves come together to complete a classic pickpocket trick called: "the bottleneck pick."

-This pickpocket trick works with at least two thieves.
+This pickpocket method works with at least two thieves.

-Once they have soloed out a target, the first mugger will stand in a narrow and crowded place, like the entrance to an escalator.
+Once they identify a target, the first mugger will stand in a narrow and crowded place, like the entrance to an escalator.
 Before entering, the mugger will suddenly change his mind, backing off and "accidentally" bumping into the person in front of him.
 This allows the second mugger to stealthily pick the target's pocket without causing suspicion.

 The key to success is the element of surprise and a target who is not paying attention to their surroundings.
-Before entering an enclosed space, be sure to take note of everything around, including anyone who may be too attentive in their stare.
+Before entering a line or narrow space, take note of everything – especially anyone who may be staring at you.
 As you enter, keep your hands on critical items in pockets or purses, and make sure yours is the only hand that touches them.

 Pickpocket Trick: The Hugger-Mugger